kalenio/odin-recipes/README.md

 # odin-recipes
-A basic recipe website built as a project for The Odin Project curriculum
+A simple recipe website built as a project for The Odin Project curriculum